nile-agi/delta/assets/README.md

 npm run build
 ```

-The build outputs static files to `../public` directory for deployment with llama.cpp server.
+The build outputs static files to `../public` directory for deployment with Delta server.

 ## Testing